 Looking Forward – What’s on the Print Horizon?

 As the economy rebounds, forecasters are predicting additional cost increases into next year, but at a slower, steadier rate.

-What does this mean for your printing needs?
+What does this mean for your custom printing services?

-Although we feel this situation is manageable, here are some recommendations to help you plan for the second half of 2021:
+Although we feel this situation is manageable, here are some recommendations to help you plan for custom printing services in the second half of 2021:

 1. Flexibility — Buyers will be successful if they are flexible on their stock choice.
 There are some paper stocks that simply are not available.